 Rudi's principle research interests include muscle microdamage and its repair after exercise through the use of muscle biopsy techniques and the binding of small chaperones to identify repair sites and correlating them with markers of repair.
 Rudi's recent research has focused on the macro-architecture of human skeletal muscle by dissecting cadaveric muscles to generate 3D fascicle maps.

-Moira joined the University in 2001 having previously worked at King's College, London.
+Moira joined the University of Nottingham in 2001 having previously worked at King's College, London.

 Moira's research consists of intensive laboratory and community based human feeding studies exploring the impact of manipulating meal pattern regularity or dietary composition on biochemical, physiological and appetitive outcomes with oral and enteral feeding.
 Her research areas of interest include flavour manipulation, including optimising oral nutritional supplements and to treat parosmia.